JewellIV/MVFD-Reporting/CPANEL_DEPLOYMENT.md

 This is best for your current setup with separate database hosting.

+**✅ CRITICAL FIX APPLIED**: A MongoDB-to-Sequelize compatibility layer has been added to fix deployment issues.
+See `CRITICAL_DEPLOYMENT_FIX.md` for details.

 ### **Part A: Deploy Frontend to cPanel**

 #### Step 1: Build the React App Locally